blabla1337/skf-flask/skf/markdown/knowledge_base/114-knowledge_base--All_authentication_controls_must_fail_securely--.md

 **Solution:**

 Make sure all the access control systems are thoroughly tested for failing securely before using it in your application.
-It&#39;s commen that Unit-test are created especially for this purpose.
+It’s common that Unit-test are created especially for this purpose.